bhushan-choudhari/Radiation-Therapy-Optimization/README.md

 # Radiation-Therapy-Optimization
-###hematical Model to optimize beam intensity levels for treatment of cancer
+## Mathematical Model to optimize beam intensity levels for treatment of cancer
  All input files are located in the folder necessary project files Programming is done in AMPL and visualization is done in MAPLE software Place .mod,.dat and .run files in ampl